insane-adding-machines/unicore-mx-examples/examples/stm32/f4/stm32f429i-discovery/README.md

 # Chuck McManis README

-These examples are designed to demonstrate the use of libopencm3 with the STM32F4Discovery-DISCO board.
+These examples are designed to demonstrate the use of unicore-mx with the STM32F4Discovery-DISCO board.
 This board has a 2.2" TFT LCD touchscreen on it, a MEMS gyroscope, and 8MB of SDRAM.